dhchung317/AR-You-Learning-kotlin/README.md

 # AR you learning 2 - kotlin
 kotlin refactor of original project

-Goals will be to learn and apply kotlin, unit testing, rx and di while refactoring code and playing around with architecture
+Goals will be to learn and apply kotlin, unit testing, rx and di while refactoring code and playing around with architecture and libraries

 ## Current Libraries:
 * Androidx